druce/druce.github.io/aws.md

 OK, I lied.
 There is one final step I recommend, which is to run Jupyter at startup.

 So you have Jupyter running exactly the way you want in a terminal.
 You create an amazing notebook that will train overnight.
-You smile, disconnect your laptop, go home, and come back the next day … to find that as soon as you disconnected, Ubuntu helpfully kills all the jobs running in the session, including the Jupyter server.
+You smile, disconnect your laptop, go home, and come back the next day … to find that as soon as you disconnected, Ubuntu helpfully killed all the jobs running in the session, including the Jupyter server.

-To avoid this misadventure, create a runjupyter.sh that looks something like this.
-It should include all anaconda and related environment variables and paths from your .bashrc file.
-Then it should activate the appropriate virtualenv, cd to the appropriate directory, and run Jupyter in the background.
-Mine looks something like this:
+To avoid this misadventure, create a runjupyter.sh that looks something like the one below.

 ```bash
 #!/bin/bash